Sevegoth/Sevegoth.github.io/README.md

 This is a project for self-intro

 #Bugs
-1. Contact Me page can not run as what we expected due to no backend service to support the function of send email.
+1. The Contact Me page can not run as we expected due to no backend service to support the function of sending email.